-MA-10: Number of Housing Units
+MA-10 Housing Market Analysis: Number of Housing Units - 91.210(a)&(b)(2)

-Regulation Citation(s): 24 CFR 91.210(a) and (b)(2), 91.310(a), 91.410

 The District of Columbia has 298,327 housing units across a wide range of property types, including attached and detached single-family homes and low to mid-rise condominium and apartment buildings (Table MA-10.1).
 Apartment units are more prevalent in all Wards than all other property types with exception to Ward 4, where single-family units represent 60% of all available units.
 Condos are more concentrated in Wards 1 and 2, where there are nearly four times as many condominiums than single-family houses.
 Cooperatives are a small factor in each part of the city, with only 370 homes citywide.
-Ward 7 has the highest concentration of cooperative buildings, with 75 buildings.
+Ward 7 has the highest concentration of cooperative buildings, with 75 buildings.24